anoma/nspec/docs/arch/node/engines/commitment_config.juvix.md

 ## Overview

-The commitment engine configuration contains static information for commitment engine instances.
+The commitment engine configuration contains static information for commitment engine instances, namely the signer and the backend.

 ## The Commitment Configuration